nictryx/dragon12-smart-room-automation/README.md

 - Circuit Design & Hardware Integration
 - CodeWarrior IDE

-## Project Purpose
+## Project Goal

-The purpose of this project is to develop a smart room prototype that integrates environmental sensing, automated actuator control, and PIN-based access security using the MC9S12DG256 microcontroller to improve room safety and automation.
+The goal of this project is to develop a smart room prototype that integrates environmental sensing, automated actuator control, and PIN-based access security using the MC9S12DG256 microcontroller to improve room safety and automation.